SLA Policies

 Workestra runs a daily SLA check that scans all open tickets against their applicable SLA policies:

-Warning Notifications (75% threshold)
+Warning Notifications (configurable threshold)

 - The assigned agent receives an email alert and an inbox notification